Conductors and Artistic Team

-Artistic Director Max Rabinovitsj brings a remarkable professional background to his position.
+Max Rabinovitsj brings a remarkable professional background to the podium.
 In Europe, he founded the Trio da Vinci, which toured extensively on that continent.
 He was Director of Festivals in Entrecasteaux, France and in Sintra and Evora in Portugal.
-Max debuted as a solo recitalist in New York City at Alice Tully Hall, in Lincoln Center, and performed the Bach Double
+Max debuted as a solo recitalist in New York City at Alice Tully Hall, in Lincoln Center, and performed the Bach Double concerto in Carnegie Hall with Isaac Stern.
+As a conductor, he became well known for his interpretations of the classical repertoire and his work with Youth Orchestras.
+He conducted great artists such as Rostropovich, Jaime Laredo, Gil Shaham, Viktoria Mullova, Maria Joao Pires, Davide Gueringas, Roger Pascal, Pierre Amoyal and many others.
+As soloist, Max has played under James Levine, Leon Fleisher, Max Rudolf, Thomas Mayer, Walter Susskind, Vladimir Goldschman, Jerzy Semkov, Lukas Foss, Claudio Scimone, Eleazar De Carvalho, Michel Tabachnik, and Philippe Bender.

 Boris Sandler - Concertmaster